opentoken-io/opentoken/doc/functional-testing.md

 ### `Promise<response> = then.followAsync(response, rel, [title], [options])`

 When given the response from a previous request, follow one of the links and make another request.
-This function is very handy, especially since all of the requests in the API should follow links.
+This function is very handy, especially since all requests in the API should follow links.
 The `rel` and `title` are passed directly to `.findLink()`.
 The `options`, when specified, are sent to `.requestAsync()`.

 Any error from `.findLink()` will reject the returned promise.
 Otherwise, the promise is resolved or rejected by `.requestAsync()`.